-Galena Mining Limited (ASX: G1A) ("Galena" or the "Company") is pleased to announce the intersection of broad bands of galena (lead sulphide) mineralisation in the first hole at Abra and the mobilisation of a second drilling rig.
-Abra is wholly owned by Galena and is a world-class lead-silver-copper-gold deposit located in the Gascoyne region of Western Australia.
+Galena Mining Limited (ASX: G1A) ("Galena" or the "Company") is pleased to announce the intersection of broad zones of galena (lead sulphide) mineralisation in the first hole at Abra and the mobilisation of a second drilling rig.
+The Abra Project is wholly owned by Galena and is a world-class lead-silver-copper-gold deposit located in the Gascoyne region of Western Australia.